Rights and Relationships for People with Learning Disabilities

 Who should attend?

-Support workers, home managers, ROVI’s, Learning Disability Nurses, Social Workers working with people who have learning disabilities and other related professionals
+Support workers, home managers, ROVI’s, Learning Disability Nurses, Social Workers.
+Secondly, people working with people who have learning disabilities and other related professionals.

 Will be by a series of PowerPoint presentations and some group work